utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/using-auth-with-flows.md

 updated: 2022-01-10
 ---

-Some APIs require authorization like a secret key to access their data.
-The example flow below uses an environment variable to access the OpenAI API with a secret key.
+Most APIs require authorization to access their data.
+Postman Flows can include credentials in its API requests, explicitly or as variables.
+This tutorial creates a simple flow that uses a global variable to access the OpenAI API with a secret key.

 ## Contents